 Garden Island Chocolate is a beneficial addition to Kauai agricultural products.
-Garden Island Chocolate strives to create and maintain an exemplary standard of quality artisan chocolate using organic and socially conscious ingredients.
 We offer a healthy, tasty, and a progressive product that sustains both the body and spirit.
 Implementing local produce growers who abstain from the use of genetically modified organisms, Garden Island Chocolate assists in the perpetuation of sustainable and organic agriculture on the islands.

 Kauai in it’s splendid isolation and abundant natural resources has the potential to be completely independent of the mainland in terms of energy and food.